Yoctol/bottender/docs/channel-telegram-handling-events.md

 }
 ```

-You can get the payload content using `context.event.payload` and use it in the reply:
+You can get the payload content using `context.event.payload` to use it in the reply:

 ```js
 async function App(context) {